dns/transtoba2/README.md

 ![screenshot](images/demo.png)

 You may compile this application using javac (see build.sh) – then you can embed it in web pages to run as an applet or launch it as a standalone application by running ```java -jar transtoba2*jar```.
 The application builds with java 1.5 to 1.8 with warnings.
 It should be fixed in the future or even reimplemented using javascript.
+The language flag icons come from Wikimedia Commons.

 The font is (c) by Uli Kozok: https://ulikozok.com/aksara-batak/batak-font/